tushar-sharma/tushar-sharma.github.io/_posts/2020-06-19-homeopathy-india.md

 ## What does the science say?

 None of the claims of homeopathy has been scientifically proven.
-In fact, homeopathy has been dismissed as quackery, pseudoscientific, placebo, etc.
+In fact, homeopathy has been dismissed as quackery, pseudoscientific, placebo, etc<sup><a href='#fn:0' rel='footnote'>0</a></sup>.

 Some homeopathic practitioner uses scientific jargon to legitimize homeopathy.
 "For the first time in the world, we are using homeopathy for genetics"- Mukesh Batra<sup><a href='#fn:1' rel='footnote'>1</a></sup>.
 Such claims are nothing but bunkum.